How do I identify my credit union accounts?

 How can I add a travel notification to my Visa Debit Card and / or credit card?

 You do not need to give us a call about your travel dates and can inform us of your plans securely via Internet Banking or Mobile Banking.
-Once logged in, select the Travel & Rewards widget/menu option.
+Once logged in, select the My Travel Dates widget/menu option.
 Let us know where you’ll be traveling, the dates, and what debit and credit cards you’ll be using.

 How can I update my address, phone number, or email address with the credit union?